In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

-Transforming a van into a comfortable and roadworthy campervan is a dream for many, but the success of this endeavor largely depends on choosing the right base vehicle.
-Thanks to our hands-on experience in converting custom campervans, we have examined everything from durability and reliability to ease of conversion.
+Transforming a van into a comfortable and roadworthy camper van is a dream for many, but the success of this endeavor largely depends on choosing the right base vehicle.
+With our hands-on experience in custom camper van conversions, we have examined everything from durability and reliability to ease of conversion.

 Our Vanlife layout experts are here for you!
 Whether you have a question about our products or are looking for advice on transforming your van into a true nomadic cocoon, contact us – we will be happy to guide you!

-After exploring more than 20 different vans, we have determined that the Mercedes-Benz Sprinter is the best overall option.
-Its blend of reliability, spacious interior, and versatility makes it the top choice for anyone looking to transform a van into a campervan.
+After exploring more than 20 different vans, we determined that the Mercedes-Benz Sprinter is the best overall option.
+Its blend of reliability, spacious interior, and versatility makes it the top choice for anyone looking to convert a van into a camper van.

 Whether you are planning a weekend getaway or a long-term road trip, choosing the right van is crucial.
-Based on our experience, the best vehicles for campervan conversion are:
+From our experience, the best vehicles for camper van conversion are:

 - Mercedes-Benz Sprinter: Best overall for reliability and space